Elijah Watt Sells

 Elijah Watt Sells (March 1, 1858 – March 19, 1924) was an American accountant, and founding partner in Haskins & Sells, a predecessor to Deloitte & Touche.

 Life

 Sells was born on March 1, 1858, in Muscatine, Iowa, to Elijah and Isabel Sells.
 He attended local public schools and briefly attended Baker University.
 Although he did not receive a degree, Baker University later awarded him an honorary degree.
-At age 16, Sells went to work for the Leavenworth, Lawrence & Galveston Railroad and was quickly promoted.
+At age 16, Sells went to work for the Leavenworth, Lawrence & Galveston Railroad (later merged into the Atchison, Topeka and Santa Fe Railway and the BNSF Railway) and was quickly promoted.
 After working for several railroads, Sells was appointed to the Dockery Commission with his future business partner, Charles Waldo Haskins.